 Oyster White is another popular Sherwin Williams paint color.

-Unlike Alabaster, Oyster White has very similar intentions to Shoji White.
+Unlike Alabaster, Oyster White is a neutral that has similar uses to Shoji White.

-It is a warm neutral that has many of the same undertones as Shoji White.
+It is a warm neutral that has many of the same undertones.
 Their LRVs are almost identical, but Shoji White comes off as just a tiny bit darker and more saturated.
-Shoji White has a bit more gray in it and oyster white has a bit more green.
+Shoji White has a bit more gray in it and Oyster White has a bit more green.

 Shoji White vs. White Duck